voidshine/dameo_book/Game02.md

 Well, an anomalous position has emerged on the board, where Black has four checkers for a king, and also the dangerous checkers a3 and h3.
 The problem is that White's king is so strong that it doesn't let Black's pieces even move because of constant hits with free tempo.
 For example, Black attacks a checker, and White sacrifices it on the next move, and in the meantime moves the king to the necessary place.
 Black is forced to capture the prey, and White's king destroys a large enemy force.

 Now threatens g4g5, so the obvious countermeasure seems to be the move g7g5.
-Really, Black with a tempo attack white pieces and at the same time threaten to catch the king by b7c6.
+Really, Black with a tempo attacks white pieces and at the same time threatens to catch the king by b7c6.
 What else can be demanded from such a strong at first glance solution?

-I noticed a long time ago that in abnormal positions simple logical moves do not lead to the goal, because these kinds of positions require abnormal decisions :).
+I noticed a long time ago that in abnormal positions simple logical moves do not lead to the goal, because these kinds of positions require abnormal decisions. :)

 It would seem that the most obvious move g7g5, which 95% of players would make, is the best solution, but alas, White has an impressive counter-punch from which goosebumps run down my skin.